Introduction

 The observation that ORP9 and ORP11 knockout cells mimic CERT knockouts implied a role for ORP9 and ORP11 in de novo sphingomyelin synthesis, whereas loss of neither ORP9 nor ORP11 reduced CERT protein levels (Fig. 3E).
 ORP9 and ORP11 each contain a PH domain mediating localization at the trans Golgi, the site of de novo sphingomyelin synthesis (Fig.3F, G).
 As loss of either ORP9 or ORP11 did not alter the Golgi ultrastructure as detected by light or electron microscopy (Fig. S5), it further suggested that ORP9 and ORP11 affect sphingomyelin levels by a previously unknown mechanism.
 Next, we investigated the possible mechanism by which ORP9 and ORP11 regulate cellular sphingolipid levels.

 ORP9 and ORP11 interact with each other via their regions between their PH and ORD domains24.
 As no other domain is found in this region, we speculated some secondary structures must facilitate the dimerization.
 AlphaFold and PCOILS coiled coils prediction tool suggested that ORP9 and ORP11 contain two alpha helices each in this region – hereafter referred as “coils” (Fig. 4A, S6A, B).
 AlphaFold-Multimer suggested that the coils of ORP9 and ORP11 interact with each other (Fig. 4B, S6C-D).
 Identical analysis of the full-length proteins predicted that the coils drive dimerization of the two proteins (Fig. 4C, D, S6E).
 This was tested by targeting the coils of ORP9 to the mitochondrial outer membrane using the N-terminal sequence of TOM70.
 In cells expressing mitochondria-targeted ORP9 coils, the coils of ORP11 located to this organelle (Fig. 4C, D).
 The absence of either coil prevented the colocalization, suggesting that the coils of ORP9 and ORP11 are sufficient for their dimerization.
-This finding was validated by co-immunoprecipitations (Fig. 4E).
+This finding was validated by co- immunoprecipitations (Fig. 4E).

 ORP9 dimerization is critical for ER localization of ORP11.

 (A) AlphaFold revealing coiled coils in ORP9 and ORP11.
 (B) AlphaFold-Multimer shows that coiled coils of ORP9 and ORP11 interacting with each other.
 (C) ColabFold protein complex prediction for full length ORP9 and ORP11 shows the dimerization via coiled coils (arrow).
 (D) Position aligned error for panel C. Note that the interaction of coils has a lower score (yellow arrows).
 (E) Coiled coils of ORP9 and ORP11 is sufficient to define their localization as ORP11 coiled coils colocalizes with the mitochondria-targeted ORP9 coiled coils at mitochondria.
 Scale bar: 10µm.
 (F) Colocalization analysis of immunofluorescent images corresponding to panel E. Red lines correspond to mean values from 3 experiments; n is number of analyzed cells.
-(G) Co-immunoprecipitation confirming that the coils of ORP9 and ORP11 interact with each other.
+(G) Co- immunoprecipitation confirming that the coils of ORP9 and ORP11 interact with each other.
 (H) Immunofluorescence images of PH domain localizations.
 Compared to individual PH domains of ORP9 and ORP11, ORP9-ORP11 chimera demonstrates better affinity towards the Golgi.
 Scale bar: 10µm.
 (I) Colocalization analysis of immunofluorescent images corresponding to panel H. Red lines correspond to mean values from 3 experiments; n is number of analyzed cells.
 (J) Co-immunoprecipitation analysis of VAPA, ORP9 and ORP11 from over-expressing cells.
 Despite lacking a FFAT motif, ORP11 interacts with the ER-resident VAPA protein.
 This interaction is facilitated by the FFAT motif of ORP9 as a VAPA mutant unable to interact with FFAT motifs (VAPA**) was unable to co-precipitate ORP9 or ORP11.

 ORP9, but not ORP11, contains a FFAT, two phenylalanines in an acidic tract, motif that drives ER localization by interacting with the ER-resident VAPA and VAPB25.
 Despite not containing a FFAT motif, ORP11 could interact with VAPA and VAPB by its dimerization with ORP9.
-We tested this by co-immunoprecipitations, where ORP11 could be co-isolated with VAPA from cells expressing VAPA, ORP9 and ORP11 (Fig. 4J).
+We tested this by co- immunoprecipitations, where ORP11 could be co-isolated with VAPA from cells expressing VAPA, ORP9 and ORP11 (Fig. 4J).
 This interaction was diminished significantly when ORP9 was not co-expressed.
 Furthermore, a VAPA mutant unable to interact with FFAT motifs failed to interact with either ORP9 or ORP11, showing that ORP11 interacts with VAPA indirectly via the ORP9-FFAT motif.

-We and others previously showed that in addition to VAPA and VAPB, the human proteome contains three other proteins interacting with FFAT and related short linear motifs: MOSPD1, MOSPD2 and MOSPD326, 27.
+We and others previously showed that in addition to VAPA and VAPB, the human proteome contains three other proteins interacting with FFAT and related short linear motifs: MOSPD1, MOSPD2 and MOSPD326,27.
 In our earlier efforts to identify interaction partners of VAPA, VAPB and other motif-binding proteins, we performed BioID, proximity biotinylation followed by proteomics, identification of membrane contact sites proteins27.
 In this analysis, ORP9 and ORP11 were found in proximity with VAPA and VAPB but not with other motif-binding proteins (Fig. S6F).
 This further confirmed that despite lacking a FFAT motif, ORP11 together with ORP9 is part of VAPA- and VAPB-mediated membrane contact sites.

 The Golgi localization of ORP9 and ORP11 is mediated by their PH domain interacting with phosphatidylinositol phosphates24.
-We observed that the PH domains of ORP9 and ORP11 localized only partially to the Golgi, unlike the PH domains of OSBP and CERT that show exclusive localization to this organelle28, 29 (Fig. 4H, S7D).
+We observed that the PH domains of ORP9 and ORP11 localized only partially to the Golgi and demonstrated strong cytoplasmic localization, unlike the PH domains of OSBP and CERT that show exclusive localization to this organelle28,29 (Fig. 4H, S7D).
 We hypothesized that the dimerization of ORP9 and ORP11 is a mechanism to increase their avidity towards trans Golgi membranes.
 To test this, we created a chimera containing ORP9- and ORP11-PH domains that localized to the Golgi more efficiently than the individual PH domains (Fig. 4H, I).
 This also implied that loss of either protein should reduce the other’s localization to the trans Golgi.
 Immunofluorescence staining of ORP9 and ORP11 knockout cells for the same proteins confirmed that both ORP9 and ORP11 are required for the Golgi localization of the other protein (Fig. 5).
 Meanwhile, loss of either protein did not influence the levels of the other (Fig. 3E).
 Our results collectively show that the dimerization of ORP9 and ORP11 via their coils is required for the localization of ORP9-ORP11 dimer to the ER and the trans Golgi simultaneously.

 ORP9 and ORP11 dimerization is critical for their Golgi localization.